ArtisVansovics/ArtisVansovics/README.md

 ## :ledger: About Me
 - I'm a front-end software developer, honing my skills on various web application projects :globe_with_meridians:
 - I have experience working with HTML, CSS (and Sass), TypeScript (and general JavaScript) for development of responsive web-page designs
-- Developing projects with React and Vue
+- Developing projects with ReactJS and VueJS

 ## :open_file_folder: What I'm currently working on
 - I'm currently improving my skills in creating applications with Vue.